Can I get sick from eating raw seafood?

 - Jaundice (yellow skin)

-Worms (and worm eggs) can be a concern when consuming raw fish.
-They are preventable and treatable.
-Your health care provider can prescribe oral medication that is toxic to the worms.
-Worms are killed when the fish is cooked or completely frozen, but can be passed on in the raw state.
+Worms (and worm eggs) can be a concern when consuming raw fish, though they’re preventable and treatable.
+Worms are killed when the fish is cooked or completely frozen but can be passed on in the raw state.
 This includes not just sashimi or sushi, but also some other popular dishes, such as partially raw seared fish fillets and ceviche — raw fish marinated in lime or other citrus juice.
-Most worms will pass through the digestive system without causing any problems, but two can cause infections: roundworm larvae and a type of tapeworm species, diphyllobothrium.
+Most worms will pass through the digestive system without causing any problems, but two can cause infections: roundworm larvae and a type of tapeworm species diphyllobothrium.
 Infection by either of these two parasites can result in abdominal discomfort, diarrhea, fatigue, and feelings of weakness in the arms and legs.
-Though the risk is low, it can be further reduced by purchasing fish from reputable stores and also eating at reputable restaurants.
-Trained sushi chefs have learned how to identify worms or worm eggs in fish, and reputable packing houses use a process called candling (quite simple: holding the fish to light) to check for worms in the fillets.
+Your health care provider may prescribe oral medication that’s toxic to the worms.

 - Liver disease